petrrevay/basic-fuzzy-logic/README.md

 The original code is taken from my bachelor's thesis (submitted in Aug 2014, will be defended in Jan 2015, Charles University in Prague, Faculty of Arts, Department of Logic).

 The thesis consists of a brief introduction to Basic Fuzzy Logic and a description of the code.
-It also contains a short tutorial on proving in Isabelle/HOL for potential users or followers of this very basal piece of the Fuzzy logic formalization project.
+It also contains a short tutorial on proving in Isabelle/HOL for potential users or followers of this very basal piece of the upcoming Fuzzy Logic Formalization project.

 The thesis is written in CZECH and is going to be translated in ENGLISH sometimes.
 If interested in something particular, just leave the message.